 When buying fish, focus on the species that are less affected by heavy metals and other toxins.
 Swordfish, albacore tuna, shark, and king mackerel tend to be the worst affected.

 Look for smaller fish like sardines and herring, as well as some larger fish like wild-caught salmon.
+Wild-caught fish is always a better choice than farmed fish.

 If you’re vegetarian, you can get plenty of protein from nuts, beans, yogurt, and protein-rich pseudo-grains like quinoa and teff.